TCFD

 Specific Initiatives

-Mazda is implementing the following initiatives as part of its efforts to seize opportunities and avoid, or minimiza the impact of, the risks it faces.
+Mazda is implementing the following initiatives as part of its efforts to seize opportunities and avoid or minimize the impact of the risks it faces.

 <Seizing of Opportunities Transition Risk Avoidance>

-During a period of transition to EVs up to around 2030, we see our multi-solution approach to be effective.
-We offer a variety of solutions, including internal combustion engines, electrification technologies and alternative fuels, so we can provide appropriate combinations that suit power generation conditions in each region.
-On the other hand, we expect Mazda’s EV ratio in our global sales in 2030 to be in 25 to 40%, considering each country’s electrification policies or more stringent regulations.
+During a period of transition to EVs up to around 2030, Mazda sees its multi-solution approach to be effective.
+The company offers a variety of solutions, including internal combustion engines, electrification technologies and alternative fuels, so the Company can provide appropriate combinations that suit power generation conditions in each region.
+On the other hand, the company expects its EV ratio in our global sales in 2030 to be in 25 to 40%, considering each region's electrification policies or more stringent regulations.
 Recently, various variable factors became apparent, such as regulatory tendencies, energy crises, and power shortages.
 Furthermore, it is extremely uncertain how each of these will develop in the future.
-As it allows us to be flexible and adaptive to coming changes, such as changes in regulations, consumer needs and acceptance levels, and infrastructure development, the following three-phase electrification approach will work for this uncertain situation.
-We will proceed with electrification step by step with the cooperation of our partner companies.*1
+As it allows it to be flexible and adaptive to coming changes, such as changes in regulations, consumer needs and acceptance levels, and infrastructure development, the following three-phase electrification approach will work for this uncertain situation.
+The company proceeds with electrification step by step with the cooperation of our partner companies.*1

-By fully using our technology assets of multiple electrification technology, we will launch attractive products while also meeting market regulations.
-We will enhance our earning power with the introduction of large products which is already launched, offering plug-in hybrids and diesel engines with a mild hybrid system that achieve both environmental and driving performance.
-In addition, we will develop technologies for EV in a full-fledged manner.
+By fully using our technology assets of multiple electrification technology, Mazda has launched attractive products while also meeting market regulations.
+The company has enhanced its earning power with the introduction of large products offering plug-in hybrids and diesel engines with a mild hybrid system that achieve both environment and driving performance.
+In addition, the company has developed technologies for BEV in a full-fledged manner.

 Phase 2 (2025–2027): Transition to electrification

-Mazda moves forward in our efforts for the full-fledged launch of pure EV models, we will also consider the possibilities, including investing in battery production based on the extent of changes in the external environment and progress in strengthening our financial foundation.
+Mazda moves forward in our efforts for the full-fledged launch of Battery EV models, the company will also consider the possibilities, including investing in battery production based on the extent of changes in the external environment and progress in strengthening our financial foundation.

 • For the sustainable local economic growth and the successful transformation of electrification, Mazda has joined together with local companies to establish a joint venture company for the purpose of developing the high-efficiency production technology required for the manufacture of electric drive units as well as for the production and supply of those units, as a first step of the development for electrification technologies of related components and the evolution entire supply chain in the Chugoku region.